-Helping people access eye care more easily through online booking
+Helping people access eye care seemlessly through online booking

 Role